-It is anticipated that the funds raised will be expended on educational resources and programs within the school environment.
+It is anticipated that the funds raised will be expended on educational resources and programs within the school environment including the cost of subject materials used in mandatory technology.

 Our school would welcome your contribution, as this will significantly enhance the resources made available to students.